-Over the past decade, both the U.S. and Canadian governments have directed that all manufacturers of air conditioning equipment halt production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
-These refrigerants have been typically used in air conditioners and heat pumps for the last several decades.
+Over the past 10 years, both the U.S. and Canadian governments have directed that all makers of air conditioning equipment stop production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
+These refrigerants have been commonly used in air conditioners and heat pumps for the last several decades.
 The recommended phase-out mandates are suppose to have the HVAC industry turn to a more earth friendly refrigerant with a technical designation R410A.
 R410A has been verified to be safer for the environment.

 In late 2010 reputable air conditioning manufacturers began manufacturing Air Conditioning and Heat Pump units, without adding refrigerant at the factory.
-These systems are more commonly called “dry charged units”.
+These units are more commonly called “dry charged units”.
 They can legally be sold and installed which permits your Pierre area HVAC contractor to charge the unit on-site with R22.
 R22 is still legal for AC repair or service a while longer.
 The purpose of these Dry Charged Units is to provide the greater Pierre area a more simple and relatively inexpensive replacement option for central air conditioners and heat pumps.
-However, these units also dodge the spirit of the mandates, which was to wean the industry off less eco-friendly refrigerants.
+However, these units also dodge the spirit of the mandates, which was intended to better protect our environment by moving the air conditioning industry to a more environmentally friendly refrigerant.

-Pierre homeowners should be aware that these Dry Charged Units are allowed in the U.S. and Canada.
-Taking advantage of an unclear definition of the outdoor unit in these policies, the entire outdoor unit is technically considered a replacement “part”.
-These days, condensers or heat pumps intended for use in a replacement R-22 system are usually referred to as “Dry Charge” or “Nitrogen Charged” systems.
+Pierre homeowners should be aware that these Dry Charged Units are approved in the U.S. and Canada.
+Because of some key ambiguities in the written policies, the entire outdoor unit is technically deemed a replacement “part”.
+These days, condensers or heat pumps intended for use in a replacement R-22 system are often referred to as “Dry Charge” or “Nitrogen Charged” systems.
 Below are some Frequently Asked Questions about this recent A/C Dry Charge trend.

 Well, it really depends on a number of things.
 The best thing to do is determine what types of HVAC equipment the heating and air conditioning industry has to offer and seek solutions to address your personal comfort, efficiency and lifestyle needs.
 Take time to understand the benefits and difference between a dry charge unit and new air conditioning products with R-410A refrigerant.

 Current R-410A systems provide benefits to Pierre homeowners that Dry Charge units do not.
-A sample of the benefits include:
+Some of the benefits include:

 - Modern technology to lessen humidity